BMSVieira/osticket-api/README.md

 | `parameters`| `string` | `1990-01-01to2000-01-01` | ✅ | Date interval that all departments will be fetched |

 ### 🔷 By Name
-You can fetch all info from published top level deparments sorted by name, for example:
+You can fetch all info from published top level departments sorted by name, for example:

 ```javascript
 {YOUR DOMAIN}/ost_wbs/?apikey={API-KEY}&query=department&condition=all&sort=name